isomerpages/nlb-biblioasia/_oct-2021/ancient-gold-in-southeast-asia.md

 According to ancient Javanese inscriptions from the 9th to 10th century CE, there were two types of jewellery artisans.
 The first category lived within the palace compound and made ornaments solely for the royal family.
 The second category fulfilled village commissions, with the ring makers (<i>pasisim</i> in Old Javanese) considered a special class of jeweller.[^47] This is because gold rings with auspicious inscriptions (<i>simsim prasada mas</i> in Old Javanese) may also have been used as “special purpose” currency for temple donations and ritual offerings.[^48] This may have been the case for ancient Temasek.

-Gold was likely to be a medium of exchange on Temasek in the 14th century.
+Gold was a medium of exchange on the island in the 14th century.
 Chinese traders used something called “red gold” (紫金) as a form of currency in places such as Longyamen (龍牙門) and Banzu (班卒) on the island, thought to be located at or near the Singapore Straits.[^49]

 ![Alt text for image on Isomer site]()
 <div style="background-color: white;">Javanese-style gold jewellery dating back to the Majapahit period was discovered at Fort Canning in Singapore during excavation works in 1928. <i>Courtesy of the National Museum of Singapore, National Heritage Board.</i></div>